ionutsavin/QuizzGame/README.md

 6. **Manage Questions**

-   - Questions can be added or updated in resources/questions.xml.
+   - Questions can be added or updated in questions.xml.

 ### Additional Resources